Patrick Mahomes II Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Matchup vs. New York

-- Mahomes threw for zero passing yards in one matchup against the Giants, 302.5 fewer yards his over/under in Monday's game.
+- In one matchup against the Giants, Mahomes had zero passing yards, 305.5 yards less than his over/under for Monday.

 - Mahomes did not throw a touchdown pass in that matchup against the Giants.

-- The Giants are giving up 256.9 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The Giants have the NFL's 14th-ranked pass defense this season, surrendering 256.9 yards per game through the air.

-- At 2.0 passing TDs conceded per game, the Giants defense is ranked 22nd in the NFL.
+- With 14 passing TDs allowed this season, the Giants defense is ranked 22nd in the NFL.

 Recent Performances

-- Mahomes tacked on six carries for 35 yards, averaging 5.8 yards per attempt in the running game.
+- He also tacked on 35 yards on six carries, averaging 5.8 yards per carry without a touchdown.

-- Mahomes has thrown for 875 passing yards over his last three games (291.7 per game) and has a 62.5% completion percentage (85-of-136), throwing four touchdown passes with five interceptions.
+- Over his last three games, Mahomes has racked up 875 passing yards (291.7 per game) while going 85-for-136 (62.5% completion percentage) and throwing four touchdowns and five interceptions.

 - He's also carried the ball 17 times for 127 yards, averaging 42.3 yards per game.